brunorafaeI/app-next/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Note
+> After deploying your application on Vercel, go to settings / integrations and search for 'Neon'.
+Then click on 'Add integration' and select the scope in Vercel (account) and select your project.
+Now you just need to fill in the information to create the database, after that all the necessary configurations will be integrated into Vercel for your project.